meetulr/Recurrence-Plan/README.md

 #### Querying events

 In the query, we would add a function for creating recurring event instances, and then query all the events and return them.
+Here's the two step process:
-  - For the dynamic instances generation, we'd follow these steps:
+  - Generate recurring event instances.
+Here we'd follow these steps:
     - Fix a `queryUptoDate`.
     - Find all the `RecurrenceRule` documents with the `latestInstanceDate` less than `queryUptoDate`.
     - For every recurrenceRule document queried: